Technology Commercialization Process for Faculty

 Step Four: Marketing

-TCO contacts potential licensees identified in the Assessment stage to determine the level of interest.
-If no interest or potential is confirmed within one year, most technologies will be returned to the inventor for further development.
+Once a patent application is filed, the TCO will contact potential licensees identified during the Opportunity Assessment to determine the level of interest in engaging in the technology.
+If no interest or potential is confirmed within one year, GVSU will stop funding patent prosecution, and the technologies will be returned to the inventor.

 Step Five: License and Commercialize